 - The ladder and railing anchors on concrete pool decks must be grounded.
 Many times the grounding screws are corroded and we cannot properly attach the new grounding wire.
-New ladder and railing anchors are automatically included in your contract price.
+New ladder and railing anchors are NOT automatically included in your contract price but can be added.

 Replace pool cover anchors

 - Upon removal of your old concrete, we map out your existing pool cover anchors if possible to help with re-installation after new concrete is cured.
 Most times they are not reusable.